entropyxyz/entropy-docs/content/_index.md

 ---

 {{< hextra/hero-headline >}}
-Entropy documentation
+Build programs.
+Get signatures.
+Free users.
 {{< /hextra/hero-headline >}}

 {{< hextra/hero-subtitle>}}
-Build simple and secure decentralized asset custodians, delegate on-chain actions to an updatable agent, and build context-aware automation for your smart contracts and blockchain protocols.
+Entropy enables users to generate cryptographic signatures without those users needing to manage their private keys.
 {{< /hextra/hero-headline >}}

+That sounds simple enough, but solving this problem can enable developers to create all kinds of automated tooling and blockchain infrastructure.
+This kind of stuff can free users from the constant busy-work of the modern blockchain.
 Explore our guides and examples to integrate Entropy into your project:

 {{< cards >}}